 Check online for deals.
 A simple Internet search can help you save a lot of money.
 After you identify the car you want, either visit the dealership in person or ask another dealer to get the car on your behalf.
 This is the smart way to shop for a new car.

-When negotiating, concentrate on the final price rather than the monthly payments.
+Focus on the overall price, not the monthly price, in negotiations.
 Most dealers will work to give you whatever monthly payment you want, but by doing this, you will have a car payment for 8 years or more which cost you much more in the end.
-Focus your negotiating on getting the best deal possible on the total price and financing you receive.
+Instead, get the best financing and overall price you can.
 Then you can figure out what the monthly payment you can afford is.